Everyone needs to be active and exercise. Several strategies to help you keep on track are:

 - Improve sleep quality

-Exercise is Medicine and is one of the best ‘drugs’ available.
-Exercise:
+Exercise is Medicine and is one of the best ‘drugs’ available, and it:

 - Helps you maintain a healthy weight

 - Increases life expectancy